ketanbhadoriya/awsesmanualsnapshotusingpython/README.md

 ![alt text](https://raw.githubusercontent.com/ksingh7575/awsesmanualsnapshotusingpython/master/AWSESManualSnapshot.png)

-                  The given Python Tool will automate all the steps mentioned in the above image
+                  The given Python Tool will automate all the steps mentioned in the above flow image

 ### Please note few points about the same python script: